Peak bagging: History

 During the Silver Age of Alpinism in the late 19th century, most of the unclimbed major mountaineering objectives were reached.
 With the "closing" of the age of discovery of mountain peaks, interest shifted towards finding enjoyable ways to climb already-ascended mountains.
-In the 1890s, Sir Hugh Munro created Munro list of the highest peaks of Scotland; summiting the peaks on such lists soon became known as peak bagging.
-Peak bagging was brought to the United States by Robert and George Marshall in 1918.
+In the 1890s, Sir Hugh Munro created the Munro list, containing the highest peaks of Scotland; summiting the peaks on such lists soon became known as peak bagging.

+The list of the Adirondack High Peaks, compiled by Robert and George Marshall, was first published in 1922.
+Almost at the same time, the list of Colorado fourteeners became a peak bagging challenge.
+Backpacking increased in popularity in the United States between the 1950s and 1980s, causing additional clubs to organize peak-bagging lists, including the New Hampshire and New England Four-thousand footers, the Northeast 111, and the Catskill Mountain 3500 Club.

 Aspects

-A central part of peak bagging is the list, which details all the summits one must obtain to complete or finish the list.
-In some cases, a climber who finishes a list may receive some form of award, such as an emblem or badge.
-In the case of the eight-thousanders list, some mountaineers may become famous within the mountaineering community.
+The central part of peak bagging is the list, which details all the summits one must obtain to complete or finish the list.

 Clubs

 Clubs are often formed to gather people who share an interest in bagging peaks on a list.
 Some clubs are specialized, such as the Sierra Peaks Section or the Adirondack Forty-Sixers.
-Alpine clubs may include peak bagging as one of the activities in which its members may participate; notable alpine clubs that maintain peak bagging lists include the Scottish Mountaineering Club, the Mazamas of Oregon and the Mountaineers of Washington.
-Other clubs may promote the climbing of peaks on a peak bagging list they do not maintain, or they may create an authoritative version of a list that is already popular; a reflection of this is the relationship between the 4000m peaks of Alps and the UIAA.
+Alpine clubs may include peak bagging as one of the activities for members; notable alpine clubs that maintain peak bagging lists include the Scottish Mountaineering Club, the Mazamas of Oregon and the Mountaineers of Washington.

-Clubs maintain listings of people who have completed peak bagging lists, and also provide opportunities for social interaction, such as through outings and club events.

 Books

-Another source of lists come from mountaineering guidebooks that detail information about how to climb peaks in a certain region.
-Mountaineers will often try to climb all or some of the peaks described in these books.
+Another source of lists are mountaineering guidebooks that detail information about how to climb peaks in a certain region.
 100 Famous Japanese Mountains, Fifty Classic Climbs of North America, and the Alpine Club Guides are notable examples of such books.

-Reaching a summit

-Generally, the summit block has to be reached and the climber must touch or be within a few horizontal meters of the highest point.
-However this convention is not universal, due to the varying objectives of individual peak baggers.
-Many clubs have special rules that attempt to address various considerations.